Nasiboyussuf/Password-locker/README.md

 # Password-locker
-This is an app that allows a user to create,save,display and delete credentials for different online accounts.
+This is an app that allows a user to create,save,display and delete credentials for different their online accounts.It is a cool and useful application.

 ## Author